kittenparry/reddit-comment-navigator/README.md

 * all with your keyboard keys

 Issues:
-* Cursor position is reset to 0 when climbing.
+* Cursor position resets to 0 when climbing (#1)
-* If no more comments are present, tries to go down to nether realms
+* If no more comments are present, tries to go down to nether realms (#2)
-* Upvoting/downvoting in quick succession doesn't register every action (see what you get by refreshing the page)
+* Upvoting/downvoting in quick succession doesn't register every action (see what you get by refreshing the page) (#4)